-- Attend regular troop and committee meetings as scheduled by the troop Committee Chair. - Plan and attend troop recruitment events. - Staff recruitment events and help with planning as needed. - Communication and visits with local Cub Scout Packs.
+- Attend regular troop and committee meetings as scheduled by the troop Committee Chair. - Plan and attend troop recruitment events. - Staff recruitment events and help with planning as needed. - Communication and visits with local Cub Scout packs.

-Ensure all new families feel welcome and invited into the troop.
+Ensure all new families feel invited and welcomed into the troop.